4ut0m4t0n/alacarte/README.md

 Identical to the HTTP scans, but for HTTPS (port 443 should be included when entering the target IP address).

 ### SMB
-1. enum4linux
-2. nbtscan
+1. nbtscan
-3. nmap smb-os-discovery
+2. nmap smb-os-discovery
-4. nmap smb-protocols
+3. nmap smb-protocols
-5. nmap smb vuln* scripts
+4. nmap smb vuln* scripts
-6. nmap smb enum scripts
+5. nmap smb enum scripts
-7. smbmap
+6. smbmap
-8. smbclient share listing
+7. smbclient share listing as anonymous
-9. smbclient anonymous login
+8. enum4linux

 ### Nikto
 Runs Nikto against ports 80 and 443.